Deepak020202/Deepak020202/README.md

 <h3 align="center">A passionate Tech Enthusiastic</h3>

 ## About Me
-Hi, I’m Deepak Patel, passionate about cloud-native technologies, automation, and modern DevOps practices that enhance software delivery and infrastructure management.
+I’m passionate about cloud-native technologies, automation, and modern DevOps practices that enhance software delivery and infrastructure management.
 ## 🛠️ Skiils

 ### 🖥️ OS & Networking